szktty/kiri-check/README.md

 For more detailed information on stateful testing, including advanced usage and customization options, please refer to [Stateful Testing](https://szktty.github.io/kiri-check/stateful-testing.html).

+## TODO

+- Example database
+- Replace the PRNG with xorshift to improve performance and remove dependency on current PRNG
+- Reimplement the cache mechanism with a reproducible PRNG using internal state

 ## Author

 [SUZUKI Tetsuya](https://github.com/szktty) (tetsuya.suzuki@gmail.com)